connornishijima/Lixie-projects/ESP8266/data.sparkfun.com Streamer/README.md

 # Requirements

-- data.sparkfun.com stream of your own
+- data.sparkfun.com stream of your choice
 - ESP8266 Microcontroller
 - Lixie Display (1 or more)